colinmeinke/points/README.md

 optional second argument takes a number above 0 but below
-180. This second argument is the accuracy (in degrees) used to calculate when a curve is *straight enough* to be considered a straight line when working out shape length.
+180. This second argument is the accuracy (in degrees) used to calculate when a curve is *straight enough* to be considered a straight line.
 Returns the length of the shape.

 ### moveIndex